alecthomas/entityx/README.md

 - When an entity is destroyed the manager adds its ID to a free list and invalidates the Entity handle.
 - When an entity is created IDs are recycled from the free list before allocating new ones.
 - An Entity ID contains an index and a version.
 When an entity is destroyed, the version associated with the index is incremented, invalidating all previous entities referencing the previous ID.
+- EntityX uses a reference counting smart pointer`entityx::ptr<T>` to manage object lifetimes.
+As a general rule, passing a pointer to any EntityX method will convert to a smart pointer and take ownership.
+To maintain your own reference to the pointer you will need to wrap it in `entityx::ptr<T>`.

 ### Components (entity data)